Aoverbye/phoenix_biodiversity_intactness/README.md

 ### Data

-- io-biodiversity dataset: The data consists of global biodiversity intactness estimates at 100-meter resolution for the years 2017 and 2020.
-Intactness estimates are based on a combination of abundance and compositional similarity .
-- Shapefile (tl_2016_04_tract.shp): Census tract boundaries for Arizona from the U.S. Census Bureau, used to define the boundary of Maricopa County.
+- **io-biodiversity dataset**:
+  The biodiversity data can be accessed through the io-biodiversity collection available on [Microsoft's Planetary Computer](https://planetarycomputer.microsoft.com/dataset/io-biodiversity).
+This dataset contains Biodiversity Intactness Index (BII) values at a 100-meter resolution for the years 2017–2020, provided by Impact Observatory and Vizzuality.
+To begin, you can use the pystac_client library to access the STAC catalog and download the relevant data for the desired area and time period.

+- **Shapefile (tl_2016_04_tract.shp)**: The county shapefile was obtained from the [United States Census Bureau website](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) and contains Census tract boundaries for Arizona.
+The data was downloaded as a shapefile and placed into the project's data folder.
+The os library was used to generate an absolute filepath, and the shapefile was read into the project using the GeoPandas package via the gpd.read_file() method.

 ### Repository Structure
 ```bash